 In your 60s, you may not have dependents who need your income, but term life insurance can still provide a level of support for your loved ones in the future.
 If you don’t have enough death benefit coverage by the time you reach your 60s, purchasing a policy as soon as possible is vital.

-Hopefully during these years most of your debt is reduced to a manageable level, college debts for your kids have been taken care of, and your main need for life insurance would be to help pay for final burial expenses, ongoing income to supplement social security benefits for a surviving spouse, as well as to provide a charitable gift for a local nonprofit you might be actively involved in.
+Hopefully, during these years, most of your debt is reduced to a manageable level, college debts for your kids have been taken care of, and your main need for life insurance will be to help pay for final burial expenses, ongoing income to supplement social security benefits for a surviving spouse, as well as to provide a charitable gift for a local nonprofit you might be actively involved in.

 - Life Insurance At Age 61